elaintarha/herkkujemma/README.md

 ### Installing client server(s)

-Currently there is only minimal node+express+ejs frontend server included.
+Currently there is only one front included, built with node+express+ejs.
+Npm sharp is used for image processing which requires npm node-gyp to be installed.

-Navigate to backend server directory and do npm install:
+Navigate to frontend server directory and do npm install:

 ```
 cd cd hj-frontend-express-ejs
-npm install express ejs superagent --save
+npm init

 ```
  Create and edit the server-config file (see also README-AUTH):